ADCLab/backendPublicDBStorage/README.md

 ## Requirements
 To run this project, you'll need:
 - A docker environment
+- Best used with a reverse proxy to enable HTTPS
+- If exposed to the public web, consider using Cloudflare and blocking based on country of origin

 ## Deployment with Docker Compose
 This container is designed to be deployed using Docker Compose.
 Below is an example configuration: